matyax/ultimate-test/README.md

-# Teach Challenge for Ultimate.ai
+# Tech Challenge for Ultimate.ai

 In this repository you can find my implementation of the tech challenge for Ultimate.ai.
 For this project, I used: